Violetlotus529/shop-app/README.md

 #### Purpose and Assumptions

 - The system assumes an apparel EC site operated by a single store.
-- The admin panel is used by store owners and inventory staff to manage products, inventory, and orders.
+- The admin panel is used by **store owners and inventory staff** to manage products, inventory, and orders.
 - The user-facing side allows customers to browse and purchase products (guest checkout supported).
-- The layout is designed with a 1440px desktop frame width.
+- The layout is designed with a **1440px desktop frame width**.
-- Since the admin interface contains more decision points, conditions, and navigation complexity, the admin UI is prioritized in the design.
+- Since the admin interface contains more decision points, conditions, and navigation complexity, the **admin UI is prioritized in the design**.

 #### Separation of Responsibilities (List / Detail / Edit)

-- List pages handle exploration, overview, filtering, sorting, selecting items, and navigating to detail pages.
+- **List pages** handle exploration, overview, filtering, sorting, selecting items, and navigating to detail pages.
-- Detail/Edit pages handle updates, deletions (soft delete), restoration, and other destructive operations.
+- **Detail/Edit pages** handle updates, deletions (soft delete), restoration, and other destructive operations.
-- To prevent accidental operations, destructive actions are generally not available directly from list views.
+- To prevent accidental operations, destructive actions are generally **not available directly from list views**.

 #### Inventory Management

-- Inventory is managed at the variant (SKU) level to distinguish color and size combinations.
+- Inventory is managed at the **variant (SKU) level** to distinguish color and size combinations.
-- To reduce operational steps, there is no separate edit page.
+- To reduce operational steps, there is **no separate edit page**.
-Inventory can be updated through an inline "Edit Mode" toggle in the list view.
+Inventory can be updated through an **inline "Edit Mode" toggle in the list view**.
 - When there are unsaved changes and the user attempts navigation, the system detects the changes and prompts for confirmation.
-- Automatic saving is intentionally avoided to reduce the risk of unintended updates.
+- **Automatic saving is intentionally avoided** to reduce the risk of unintended updates.
 - Search, filtering, and sorting are implemented to support exploration in list views.

 #### Order Management

-- The order list supports search, status filtering, date filtering, and sorting.
+- The order list supports **search, status filtering, date filtering, and sorting**.
-- To prevent operational mistakes, status updates can only be performed from the order detail page.
+- To prevent operational mistakes, **status updates can only be performed from the order detail page**.
-- Status transitions are strictly defined to enforce irreversible transition rules.
+- Status transitions are strictly defined to enforce **irreversible transition rules**.
-- Orders cannot be canceled once they reach the shipped state.
+- Orders **cannot be canceled once they reach the `shipped` state**.

 #### Product Management

-- To prevent accidental operations, soft deletion is only available from the product edit page.
+- To prevent accidental operations, **soft deletion is only available from the product edit page**.
-- To preserve inventory and order history integrity, soft delete + restore is used instead of physical deletion.
+- To preserve inventory and order history integrity, **soft delete + restore** is used instead of physical deletion.
-- The trash view supports search and sorting for easier discovery.
+- The trash view supports **search and sorting** for easier discovery.
-- Permanent deletion is not supported in the admin UI.
+- **Permanent deletion is not supported in the admin UI**.

 #### Payment and Inventory Update

-- Stripe Checkout is used as the external payment provider.
+- **Stripe Checkout** is used as the external payment provider.
-- Payment completion is confirmed via Stripe Webhooks.
+- Payment completion is confirmed via **Stripe Webhooks**.
-- Inventory is decremented only after payment confirmation.
+- Inventory is decremented **only after payment confirmation**.
-- If stock reaches 0, the product variant is automatically shown as SOLD OUT in the user interface.
+- If stock reaches **0**, the product variant is automatically shown as **SOLD OUT** in the user interface.

 #### Documentation Policy